FusionCache/docs/docs/index.md

 >
 > It has not been tested on Mac or Windows, although it should run on WSL2 in Windows.
 >
-> The documentation assumes familiarity with JSON and UUIDs (universally unique identifiers).

 <br/>